jacobkalat/jacobkalat.github.io/_posts/2025-02-12-WFP-Wizardry-Abusing -WFP-for-EDR-Evasion.md

 ![WFP DHCP Allow Filter](/assets/wfpWizardry/wfpDhcpFilter.png)

 Other permit filters that get added during EDR containment allow traffic to specific IP addresses outlined in the containment policy.
-For example, in our policy, we specified that we wanted to allow traffic to `205.185.208.98`, which is a MalwareBytes IP address.
+For example, in this policy, I specified that I wanted to allow traffic to `205.185.208.98`, which is a MalwareBytes IP address.
 Upon containment, we observed a filter added with the following conditions.

 ![Malwarebytes Containment Policy](/assets/wfpWizardry/mwbContainmentPolicy.png)